| |

 Sitka Spruce Tip Syrup

 Late spring is the time to pick the lemony new growth of Alaska's Sitka Spruce (Picea sitchensis).
 High in vitamin C, spruce tips are a favorite ingredient in Alaskan beer and tea.
-Only the best and most tender are picked for making this subtle, unique syrup.
+Only the best and most tender are picked for making this subtle, unique syrup, sweetened with organic cane juice.
 In addition to topping off favorites like crepes with berries and whipped cream, Sitka Spruce Tip syrup makes an instant sweet tea when added to hot water and is the perfect sweetener for green tea.

 - Time of year produced: May and June